uutils/coreutils/src/uu/ls/BENCHMARKING.md

 # Benchmarking ls

 ls majorly involves fetching a lot of details (depending upon what details are requested, eg. time/date, inode details, etc) for each path using system calls.
 Ideally, any system call should be done only once for each of the paths - not adhering to this principle leads to a lot of system call overhead multiplying and bubbling up, especially for recursive ls, therefore it is important to always benchmark multiple scenarios.
-This is an overwiew over what was benchmarked, and if you make changes to `ls`, you are encouraged to check how performance was affected for the workloads listed below.
+This is an overview over what was benchmarked, and if you make changes to `ls`, you are encouraged to check how performance was affected for the workloads listed below.
 Feel free to add other workloads to the list that we should improve / make sure not to regress.